octopus-db/schema/README.md

 ## A way to run SchemaSpy against your database

-SchemaSpy is a Java-based software that creates database documentation of even highly complex relational database database management systems (DMS).
+SchemaSpy is a Java-based software that creates database documentation of even highly complex relational database management systems (DMS).
 Here is *one way* to run SchemaSpy (from the terminal on your **Mac**).
 BTW SchemaSpy will only look at your database's structure, but never at its content.
 We, therefore, consider it safe to use.

 ### Open Terminal